Pummel (album): Reception

 Michael Roberts of Westword said that Pummel was "no departure for the musicians, but given the changing tenor of the times, it sounds newly accessible—probably the most immediately attractive All album yet."
-Stephen Thomas Erlewine of Allmusic gave it two stars out of five, calling it "no great step forward, featuring the same punk-pop grind that their cult has grown to love in the band's decade-long existence.
+Stephen Thomas Erlewine of AllMusic called it "no great step forward, featuring the same punk-pop grind that their cult has grown to love in the band's decade-long existence.
 If anything, Pummel displays signs of inertia, as the group not only fails to develop their music, but they are incapable of capturing the raw energy of their independent records."

 The song "Hetero", with lyrics written by Stevenson, drew some negative remarks.
-Reviewing the band's May 25, 1995 performance at Irving Plaza, Jon Pareles of The New York Times called it "openly homophobic, and it goes on to describe the narrator as a 'cigarette smokin', seal killin' redneck.'"
+Reviewing the band's May 25, 1995, performance at Irving Plaza, Jon Pareles of The New York Times called it "openly homophobic, and it goes on to describe the narrator as a 'cigarette smokin', seal killin' redneck.'"
 Jon Ginoli, openly gay frontman of the queercore band Pansy Division, called it "an obviously anti-gay backlash song.
 In it [Stevenson] proclaims himself as a normal straight guy who can't get laid, and he's blaming gay guys.
 What?
 In his words, 'the only way you're cool is if you're gay or dead'.
 Huh?
 'Maybe I should pierce my butt or get a few tattoos / Maybe I should wear a dress and be a homo like you / Normal, hetero, straight guy / Yeah that's right, I'm a straight, normal, girl fuckin', coffee drinkin', titty suckin', cigarette smokin', seal killin', redneck-ass bastard from hell'.
 Hmm, I don't think the gay guys are to blame for that [...]
 Hearing the song, it was hard not to take it personally [...]
 At the same time I felt sad for the guy, who so obviously appeared threatened by gay people having more visibility and acceptance."